DamhuisN/giphy-fitness/README.md

 * Either Jest or Mocha for Unit Testing
 * A Server side layer to properly hide the key used in the Giphy Helper
+* A Service worker to optimize the loading of the calls
 * A proper css precompiler like sass or less
 * A lightweight css framework like Tailwind